 Cowboy Poetry — An equine-assisted learning curriculum of Character Education based on the essence of “Cowboy Poetry” or “The Code of the West” for at-risk youth - our staff, partnered with horses, utilizes Equine Assisted Learning (EAL) as they present participants with challenges that stimulate healthy life skills and positive behavior changes.

 OUR INSTRUCTOR STAFF

-We have three part-time instructors who are responsible for providing onsite support as certified or registered therapeutic riding instructors or instructors in training as required by the Professional Association of Therapeutic Horsemanship International (PATH).
+As required by the Certified Horsemanship Association, we have three part-time certified/registered instructors who are responsible for providing therapeutic riding instruction for people with special needs.
 These talented and caring individuals create and implement lesson plans that are organized to address each student's goals as stated by their parents, physicians, and therapists.

 Rebekah started as an Instructor in Training at Eagles' Wings Stable in 2009.
 Prior to her involvement with Eagle’s Wings, Rebekah received an Associate’s Degree in Equine Studies from Ohio University Southern.
 During her studies she focused on therapeutic riding and trained at the University’s therapeutic riding center.
 Rebekah became a certified instructor shortly after starting at Eagle’s Wings.
 Rebekah contributes ten plus years of horse experience working in a variety of equine settings including therapeutic riding, traditional horseback riding, and daily equine care.